mariettepeutz/bioe231fp/README.md

 ## Dengue Virus(DENV)

 An increasing and major global health threat, with over 6,800 cases reported in the United States as of October 31, 2024—more than double the cases reported in 2023—driven by climate change expanding mosquito habitats and contributing to outbreaks in new regions, specifically in the Americas and Asia.
+As the virus evolves and mutations affect genotypical characteristics, it is crucial to monitor mutations in the regions targeted by the approved vaccine.
+This browser allows visual comparison of several significant strains aligned to the vaccine strain.

 ---